island-is/island.is/libs/api/domains/license-service/README.md

 ### ADR and Machine Licenses

-Uses Vinnueftirlitið API via XRoad to fetch both an Adr License and a Machine License by national id that's retrieved through the User Profile.
+Uses Vinnueftirlitið API via XRoad to fetch both an Adr License and a Machine License.
+Uses the national id of the currently logged in user to retreive the correct licenses.

 #### Digital